Huawei Mate 40: Chipset

-The Mate 40 series is powered by the Kirin 9000 and Kirin 9000E, which are HiSilicon's first 5nm SoC's based on TSMCˋs 5nm FinFET (EUV) technology.
+The Mate 40 series is powered by the Kirin 9000 and Kirin 9000E, which are HiSilicon's first 5 nm system on chips based on TSMCˋs 5 nm FinFET (EUV) technology.
 The Mate 40 uses the Kirin 9000E, which has less GPU and NPU cores.
 Both system-on-chips allow for standard 5G connectivity, however only "sub-6" is available, meaning the Mate 40 series is not compatible with ultra-fast millimeter wave (mmWave) networks.